Time to read: 5 mins

 Do puppies need insurance?

 It’s not a requirement for any dog to have insurance, but it can become more difficult to get cover as your dog gets older or if they have a health condition.
-So if you plan to get cover it’s certainly easier to do so as a puppy.
+So if you plan to get cover it’s certainly easier to insure a puppy.

 It depends, only you are able to tell if dog insurance is worthwhile for your situation but it can be a good solution to protect against large unexpected vet bills if your dog does suffer from injury or illness.